News & Events

 Speaking on the occasion, Dr. Satish Kumar, Dean – Research & International Relations at IFIM said “SIP is an essential part of the program and this immersion will be continued in the years to come.
 Students who join corporates may come from a privileged lifestyle; they need to be sensitized to the needs of the underprivileged and socially backwards.
 Students become socially conscious and ethically responsible once they go through this immersion process.”

 Previous batches of IFIM Business School have worked with Vision India for the ‘Smart village’ project which consisted of surveys and research, community issue identification and resolution and ‘visioning’ through the dream app.
-Through IFIM’s Shiksha Aadhar activity, they were also able to build trust among the surrounding villages of Bangalore near IFIM hostel and undertake the tedious village wealth ranking scale through community involvement and ownership with Vision India.
+Through IFIM’s Shiksha Aadhar activity, they were also able to build trust among the surrounding villages of Bengaluru near IFIM hostel and undertake the tedious village wealth ranking scale through community involvement and ownership with Vision India.
 They collected data on the income of households and made segregations such as below poverty line, low income, medium income etc.

 23 years of leadership development

 The journey of IFIM Institutions